 When a student follows at least 21 EC of one of the following tracks, the track name and description will be mentioned on the student Master certificate supplement.
 However a student can also choose to do a free track.
-The free track must have a total of 21 EC of courses from the Master Human Movement Sciences.
+The free track must have a total of 21 EC of units of study from the Master Human Movement Sciences.
+A second track will only be mentioned on the student's Master certificate supplement when a student: